puppetlabs/puppetlabs-helm/README.md

 ##### `tiller_namespace`

-Namespace of Tiller
+Namespace of tiller.

 Default: `kube-system`

 ##### `version`

-Set the version of the chart
+The version of the chart.

 Default: `undef`